 Mauni Amavasya (Silence Day) is an annual observance.
 The observation of Silence Day is a practice that Swami Veda Bharati invited us to practice.

-There is an annual silence day in the traditions of India.
+...there is also an annual silence day in the traditions of India.
 It is called Mauni Amavasya.
 Mauni means ‘of or for silence’, and amavasya means ‘no-moon day.’

 It occurs on the no-moon day of the Maagha month in the Hindu calendar when sun and moon are both supposed to enter the sign of Capricorn (makara rashi).